return42/sphkerneldoc/doc/Documentation/books_migrated/usb/usbcore.rst

 There are two basic I/O models in the USB API.
 The most elemental one is
-asynchronous: drivers submit requests in the form of an URB, and the URB's completion callback handle the next step.
+asynchronous: drivers submit requests in the form of an URB, and the URB's completion callback handles the next step.
 All USB transfer types support that model, although there are special cases for control URBs (which always have setup and status stages, but may not have a data stage) and isochronous URBs (which allow large packets and include